Long-Term Disability Insurance Lawyers Serving New Mexico Residents

 Did you suffer a disabling injury or illness?
 Does it prevent you from returning to work?
 If so, Abell and Capitan Law might be able to assist you with your application for long-term disability benefits, or we can help you fight for your benefits if your application was denied.
 You’ll need payments to replace your lost wages so you can afford your medical treatment and daily living expenses.
+We serve New Mexico Residents with LTD claims.
 We’ll work to ensure you receive the maximum benefits available so you can support yourself and your family.

 There’s a major difference between workers’ compensation and LTD insurance.
 You might think workers’ comp benefits will cover your disabling condition; however, it only provides payments when the injury or illness occurs while performing job-related duties.
 Conversely, long-term disability provides coverage for employees who get sick or hurt outside of work.
 We understand state laws and the legal process necessary to recover the long-term disability benefits you deserve.